Southeastern fires head baseball coach Matt Riser

 Trending News

 This comes after Riser led Southeastern to a Southland Conference title a season ago, which was his fourth NCAA Tournament bid in 10 years.
-Risers ends his tenure with 320 wins at Southeastern.
+Riser ends his tenure with 320 wins at Southeastern.

 More News